What are the risks to my baby if I become pregnant?

 Pregnancy registries have been established to help gain information.

-- All pregnant women with epilepsy are encouraged to enroll in the North American Anti-Epileptic Drug Pregnancy Registry prior to having the initial pregnancy screening to help add to our knowledge base.
+- All pregnant women with epilepsy in North America are encouraged to enroll in the North American Anti-Epileptic Drug Pregnancy Registry prior to having the initial pregnancy screening to help add to our knowledge base.

 - Women outside North America are encouraged to enroll in their pregnancy registry via their neurologist.